pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/filtering.md

 - pipeline name
 - pipeline run number
 - approval request state
-- approver display names (separated by comma)
+- approver display names

 Matches those approval requests in which every word in the filter value is matched to something in the listed attributes.
+Please note that the `keywords` filter is case sensitive.

 ## Approver delegations